 Customer acquisition is the process of gaining new customers.

-- 8 tips on how to create a customer retention plan
+8 tips to create a customer retention plan

 Customer retention is essential for businesses as it costs less to retain existing customers than to acquire new ones.
 Customer retention involves creating strategies that focus on keeping customers happy and loyal.
 There are different types of customers including satisfied, convenience loyals, loyalty program loyals and truly loyal customers.
 To create a customer retention strategy, businesses should track and analyze metrics, implement customer feedback loop, have a customer communication calendar, build an email list, initiate a customer education program, build trust with customers, offer unique services, and start a customer retention program.
 These steps can lead to increased profits, customer lifetime value, and customer loyalty.

 Boosting New Sales Vs Focusing On Existing Customers